Here is a guide to constructing the proper fat loss nutrition plan and training program.

 Many influencers and bros will have you believe there is magic within certain macros.
 I’ve even seen stuff on the internet telling you certain macros work better for certain body types.
 However, science completely disagrees.
 In fact, all the research points to the average person benefiting from a certain protein target and pretty much any reasonable fat to carb ratio.

 So starting with protein, you want to hit at least 0.7-1 gram per pound of bodyweight.
 So a 160 pound person would aim for 112-160 grams of protein per day.
 0.8 grams per pound of bodyweight is what research consistently finds all muscle building benefits max out at.
-So you can’t forcefeed more protein for more muscle, although there is no detriment, so feel free to knock yourself out.
+So you can’t force-feed more protein for more muscle, although there is no detriment, so feel free to give it a try.

 Anyways, set up your protein and aim to hit or surpass your protein target daily.
 As for fat and carbs, there isn’t any specific number you must have.
-Both are important to have.
+Both are important to have, but you do not want too much in a fat loss nutrition plan.

 Fat is an essential nutrient that ensures you have optimal testosterone production and nutrient absorption.